 Deezer is one of the most reputed and oldest music streaming platforms, which is now known to offer users a collection of over 56 million licensed tracks, over 30,000 radio channels, podcasts, and more.
 It currently has around 14 million monthly active users, which pales in comparison to Spotify.

 The streaming platform allows you to listen to songs, create and rate custom playlists – based on your favorites, and group songs or artists into radio stations.
 The highlight is, however, called Flow and it’s a non-stop mix of songs customized to your liking to not simply give you a dose of your favorite tracks but introduce you to new artists as well.

 The free version of Deezer is feature-rich but laden with ads.
-So, if you are ready to shell out some money, $19.99/ month to be exact, then Deezer will enable the Hi-Fi streaming option, with 16-bit FLAC quality for you and there is nothing better.
-It will also elevate the experience by removing ads, enabling offline support, shuffling and skips.
+So, if you are ready to shell out some money, $5.99 – $9.99/ month, then Deezer will enable the Hi-Fi streaming option, with 16-bit FLAC quality for you and there is nothing better.
+It will also elevate the experience by removing ads, enabling offline support, shuffling, and skips.

 If you want to remove ads and want to support emerging artists, well, SoundCloud Go is the perfect way to go about it.
 It’s a $4.99/ month subscription that shares revenue with creators, brings offline support, and more.
 It’s cheaper than Spotify and equally fun.

 - A massive library of over 200 million tracks

 - Option to interact directly with artists

 Both in terms of personalized music listening experience and versatility, iHeartRadio can make a match with Spotify.
 Just like Spotify, it’s also a great platform for music, radio, and podcasts.
 Thanks largely to thousands of live radio stations and plenty of customization on offer, iHeartRadio has a clear edge over Spotify in terms of radio listening.